These are the most exciting new UK hotel openings from 2021 – and the ones that only just managed to open at the end of 2020.

 Room from £200 a night

-This Knightsbridge hotel, with an illustrious past as an A-list haunt, will reopen its doors this summer following a £100 million renovation.
+This Knightsbridge hotel, with an illustrious past as an A-list haunt, has reopened its doors following a £100 million renovation.

 The Peak Fitness Club & Spa is set over three floors and features a new Talise Spa and London’s largest 20 metre swimming pool.